cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/your-contract.md

    {{%expand "All Attack Surface domains:" %}}
    1. On the **Attack Surface** page, select a domain.
    {{% image src="/deepdive/download-ASM-domains-1.png" alt="Download all Attack Surface Domains" %}}
-   2. Filter targets by Seen, Unseen, or All, and apply any additional filters as needed.
+   2. Filter targets by Seen, Unused, or All, and apply any additional filters as needed.
    3. Select **Download CSV**.
    {{% image src="/deepdive/download-ASM-domains-2.png" alt="Download all Attack Surface Domains" %}}
    {{% /expand%}}